 What COVID long-haulers’ experiences with WSIB demonstrate is that the system is a racket, and a clever one at that, that punishes bodies with disabilities for their lack of productive contributions towards capital accumulation.
 The attitude towards COVID long-haulers exemplifies the treatment that the capitalist state has always reserved for bodies with disabilities.
 It also gives the lie to the appreciative and caring posture adopted by employers and the Canadian government towards frontline workers, and shines a light on the realities of a society that has historically stigmatized and marginalized those who cannot work for pay.

 Kaitlin Peters is a PhD candidate in the Department of Sociology at York University.
-She can be contacted here.
+She can be reached here.